adamedx/autographps/ROADMAP.md

 * switch to 3 columns by default -- remove class
 * Move some data to info, possibly show rwx
 * Rearrange source
+* Make it ignore metadata failure by default for gls
+* Add default metadata

 * Add auto-complete for scopes
 * Add auto-complete for ggu